 Dexamethasone Treatment Results in Increased Lipolysis

 Lipolysis has previously been associated with insulin resistance, is a known cause of Non-Alcoholic Fatty Liver Disease (NAFLD; cite), and has been shown to increase with glucocorticoid treatment.
-We first assessed whether there was a direct effect of dexamethasone on adipocytes in culture (figures).
+We first assessed whether there was a direct effect of dexamethasone on adipocyte lipolysis in culture (figure 4).
 3T3-L1 fibroblasts were either kept in media alone (pre-adipocytes), differentiated (mature adipocytes) or treated with dexamethasone following differentiation (mature adipocytes +dexamethasone) over a 15-day period.
-Dexamethasone treatment following differentiation lead to decreased lipid content and increased glycerol release into the media, indicating increased lipolysis.
-To assess this further, we measured lipolytic enzyme mRNA and protein expression levels in these cells (figure).
-Expression of ATGL (encoded by Pnpla2) and HSL (encoded by Lipe) were enhanced following dexamethasone treatment.
+Dexamethasone treatment following differentiation lead to decreased lipid content and increased glycerol release into the media, indicating increased lipolysis (Figure 4XX?).
+To assess this further, we measured lipolytic enzyme mRNA and protein expression levels in these cells (figure 4XXX).
+Expression of ATGL (encoded by Pnpla2) and HSL (encoded by Lipe) were enhanced following dexamethasone treatment in 3T3-L1 cells (Figure 4 XXXX).

-To assess the effects of glucocorticoid-induced lipolysis in vivo, we measured the by-products of triglyceride breakdown, glycerol and free fatty acids in basal and stimulated conditions (figure).
+To assess the effects of glucocorticoid-induced lipolysis in vivo, we measured the by-products of triglyceride breakdown, glycerol and free fatty acids in basal and stimulated conditions (figure 4XXX).
 Stimulation of lipolysis was achieved via isoproterenol, a -adrenergic receptor agonist, or by a 16-hour fast.
 For isoproterenol stimulation of lipolysis fed mice were i.p. injected with 10 mg/kg isoproterenol and basal levels were determined prior to injections.
 Serum free fatty acids and glycerol were measured for each of these conditions.
 Dexamethasone treatment led to increases in glycerol and free fatty acids across all conditions.